Steve Ragsdale Quartet

 1

-5:00pm • $15 • Tickets on Eventbrite and at the door
+5:00pm • $15 • Tickets on Eventbrite and at the door if still available

 The first Saturday of each month Big Howdy hosts a showcase featuring a special guest!

-Big Howdy is a DC-based progressive bluegrass band featuring the duet singing of Dede Wyland and Randy Barrett.
+A DC-based progressive bluegrass band featuring the duet singing of Dede Wyland and Randy Barrett.
 The group offers a mix of original songs plus reinterpretations of classic country, bluegrass and roots material.
 Dede is a nationally recognized vocalist while Randy is a well-established singer songwriter and banjoist.
 Together with Ira Gitlin on bass and Tom McLaughlin on mandolin, Big Howdy sounds unlike any other band.
 And that's the way they like it.

 Dede Wyland - Vocals Guitar